Netflix Buys Comics Publisher Behind Kingsman, Kick-Ass

 For Netflix, the move reflects its desire to own and develop intellectual property, rather than simply license it.
 Netflix chief content officer Ted Sarandos, in announcing the deal, said: “As creator and re-inventor of some of the most memorable stories and characters in recent history, ranging from Marvel’s The Avengers to Millarworld’s Kick-Ass, Kingsman, Wanted and Reborn franchises, Mark is as close as you can get to a modern-day Stan Lee.”

-Since Millarworld was started, the company and its co-creators have 18 character worlds, of which three — Wanted, Kick-Ass and Kingsman — have yielded theatrical films that together have grossed nearly $1 billion in global box office.
+Since Millarworld was started in 2004, the company and its co-creators have produced 18 character worlds.
+Three of those — Wanted, Kick-Ass and Kingsman — have yielded theatrical films that together have grossed nearly $1 billion in global box office.
+Other members of the Millarworld universe include Jupiter’s Legacy, MPH, Chrononauts, Reborn, Huck, Starlight, Superior, Nemesis, War Heroes, Supercrooks and American Jesus.

+New York City-based Hughes Hubbard & Reed advised Millarworld in the transaction.

 Acquisition frenzy under Trump.
 Nice one Netflix!